 e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and are operating effectively and

-f) t hey have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and are operating effectively.
+f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and are operating effectively.

-Based on the reviews of internal statutory and secretarial auditors externalconsultants the management and respective committees of the Board the Board is of theopinion that the Company's system of internal financial controls was adequate and theoperating effectiveness of such controls was satisfactory during the financial year2014-15.
+Further the financial statements are prepared in accordance with Ind AS as prescribedunder Section 133 of the Act read with Rule 3 of the Companies (Indian AccountingStandards) Rules 2015 and Companies (Indian Accounting Standards) Amendment Rules 2016.Based on the reviews of internal statutory and secretarial auditors externalconsultants the management and respective committees of the Board the Board is of theopinion that the Company's system of internal financial controls was adequate and theoperating effectiveness of such controls was satisfactory during the financial year2020-21.

 The Directors would like to express their gratitude for the unstinted support andguidance received from alliance partners and vendors.

 The Directors would also like to express their sincere thanks and appreciation to allthe employees for their commendable team work and professionalism.